antonig/qbasic/README.md

 ![spigot2](https://github.com/user-attachments/assets/865476f5-c19c-40dc-9ce8-57695ded72f9)

-FILESEL26.BAS  A file selector Function based the FILES keyword of QB.
+FILESEL26.BAS  A file selector Function based in the FILES keyword of QB.
 Use cursor to change directory and select a file.
 Can filter the files displayed by extensions.
 Does'nt use shell calls so a crippled COMMAND as the one in DosBox is not a problem.

 ![filesel26](https://github.com/user-attachments/assets/e73109d5-bfb1-4bb3-bf21-0b8486bc5ff1)